nowsecure/mobile-incident-response/en/android-incident-response/README.md

 # Android Incident Response

-This chapter will provide you:
+This chapter will provide a step-by-step technical approach for responding to an Android incident.
+We will discuss Android security mechanisms, a tailored incident response process and a lab exercise you can complete.
+THe sections include:

+* Android Security Model
 * Android Incident Response Process
 * Android Data Collection
 * Android Incident Response Analysis
-* Android IR Exercise
-* Answers - Android IR Exercise
+* Android Incident Response Lab Exercise

-# Android Security
+# Android Security Model

 In this section we provide a quick overview of the Android security model.